 If you are a student looking at undergraduate programs in the United States, it will be more challenging to find funding than if you are planning to enroll in graduate programs.
 Financial aid for international students, graduate school-level, is easier to find because most of the available money is delivered in assistantships or fellowships that students obtain while working on dissertations or other higher-level research or study.

 Merit- or need-based financial aid for international students in USA-based universities is hard to obtain because, often, there is less money allocated and more competition.
 But there are funds available – and you should pursue them!
-According to NAFSA.org, merit-based scholarships are granted based on TOEFL scores, academic record, artistic ability, musical ability, or athletic ability.
+According to NAFSA.org, merit-based aid is granted based on TOEFL scores, academic record, artistic ability, musical ability, or athletic ability.

 Looking for college application assistance or need help from student visa services?
 Reach out to Shorelight today >>